itteerde/dndCampRotFM/README.md

 **Perilou Fishfinger** tells the group that they had been there in order to allow **Moking Growling Bear Akannathi** to wrestle against a `Werebear`, **Oyaminartok, The Winterwalker**, as the Goliath believe who can beat her in a wrestling match is rewarded with some great gifts.

+### Caer-Konig Thieves

+Hammer 8th 1495.
+The group arrives back at the **Northern Light** at evening.
+The vial found turns out to be a `Potion of Invisibility` (very rare).

+Hammer 10th 1495.
+The group travells north trying to track down the *heavy or armored* thieves.
+In the evening, when the group makes camp, Kythos tries to spend some more time tracking, and gets ambushed by `Gnolls`.
+The group runs towards the fight trying to save Kythos.

 # Ledger
 - Group owes: 0gp to: -.
+- Group property
+  1. Astrix's `Spellbook`
+  1. `Potion of Invisibility`